kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 The cycle proceeds as follows:

 1. The scheduler takes pod group from the scheduling queue.
-   If the pod group is unscheduled (even partially), it temporarily removes all group's pods from the queue for processing.
+   The retrieved object contains the list of all pending pods belonging to this group.
    The order of processing is determined by the queueing mechanism (see *Queuing and Ordering* below).

 2. A single cluster state snapshot is taken for the entire group operation to ensure consistency during the cycle.